DataDog/supply-chain-firewall/README.md

 $ pip install .
 ```

-Given current limitations (see below), it is also recommended to install the supply-chain firewall program into each new virtual environment you plan to use.
-Activate the virtual environment (`source venv/bin/activate`) before following the above instructions.

 ## Usage

 To use the supply-chain firewall, just prepend `scfw` to the `pip install` or `npm install` command you want to run.